ROHAN-TANDEL/banglore-profiles/README.md

 Our work invovled solutions from core and reusable modules. involved quatily and strong communication.

 We not only provide great solutions but we also help your business grow faster with our network.

+Have involved designed in architecture, event driven design termed microservice.
+Efficient dealing with clients, flexible with SDLC SE models...  and event driven

+Perfect Leadership and project Management.
+Added With good skills for debugging, mentoring and bringing the delivery on time...

+Efficient development factor, Process oriented, requirement gathering dealing with internal/external clients to discuss and determine specific requirements… and document.

+Given seminars and conducted sessions on application design, efficient code practice, code standards.
+Involved  in organization’s selection process of conducting interviews

+Involved in the product release.
+Issue Tracking Worked on high user base data. provided solutions to the remote team utilizing a stack of communications tools  ensuring uninterrupted results.

 ### we are based on banglore with our dynamic unit and rare talent